 About Plausible Analytics

-Plausible is trusted by thousands of paying subscribers.
+Plausible is trusted by 10,000+ paying subscribers.
 We are completely independent, self-funded and bootstrapped.
 The legal entity is incorporated in Estonia, while our team works remotely and flexibly.

 Independent, self-funded and sustainable by the subscription fees our users pay us

-Plausible Analytics development started in December 2018, public beta was launched in January 2019 and the subscriptions in April 2019.
-While Plausible is an open source software that you can self-host on your server, we also sell a hosted, plug and play solution as a SaaS.
+Plausible Analytics development started in December 2018, public beta was launched in January 2019 and the subscriptions in May 2019.
+You can read more about our progress over years here.

 We are not interested in raising funds or taking investment.
 Not from individuals, not from institutions and not from venture capitalists.
 Our business model has nothing to do with collecting and analyzing huge amounts of personal information from web users and using these behavioral insights to sell advertisements.